About Secret Falls (Uluwehi Falls)

 Given the fact that we saw a bunch of people here from the multitude of tour groups all converging on this spot, I guess it shouldn’t have come as a surprise that it was quite crowded here.

-Secret Falls resides in Wailua River State Park.
+Secret Falls resides in Wailua River State Park in the island of Kauai, Hawaii.
 For information or inquiries about the general area as well as current conditions, you may want to try visiting the Department of Land and Natural Resources (DLNR) website.

 From what I’ve read, most of the kayak/canoe rental vendors and tour companies (e.g. Kamokila Hawaiian Village, Wailua Kayak & Canoe, Wailua Kayak Adventures, etc.) are located in the vicinity of Kapa’a, Hanalei, and Po’ipu.
 I believe most of the put-in points are at the mouth of the Wailua River (near the Hwy 56 and Hwy 580 junction) or further upriver at or near Kamokila Hawaiian Village (across Hwy 580 from Opaeka’a Falls Overlook).